mwoodwilson/whoknowsball-frontend/README.md

 ## 🧠 How This Got Built

 **I'm a Product Lead at Google.
 I work with engineers, PMs, UX, and many other technical roles on a daily basis.
-I have deep expertise in designing, prioritizing, and executing the vision for a product, but I've never done it in my spare time.**
+I have deep expertise in designing, prioritizing, and executing the vision for a product, but I've never applied this skillset to building something in my spare time.
+I am also a hopelessly passionate Washington sports fan, and I participate in several fantasy football leagues with my friends + coworkers.**

-It began with a theoretical metric that I came up with ad hoc, while arguing with my friends in our fantasy football group chat.
-My friends and I enjoy casual sports betting, and constantly argue over "who knows ball".
-After scouring the internet for a standardized metric of sorts that we could use to compete with one another, I came up short, and thus, "Ball Knowing Score" was created.
+It began with an argument amongst friends in a fantasy football group chat.
+My friends and I enjoy casual sports betting, and constantly challenge one another over "who knows ball" more than the other.
+People were posting screenshots of bet slips, their YTD ROI, and their W:L ratio as proof.
+I realized while sifting through the nonsense, that there was always something missing- ROI didn't account for number of bets, W:L ratio ignored bankroll and bet types, and so on.
+After scouring dozens of betting apps and spending hours on the internet in search of a metric that included all of these different dimensions, I realized nothing like it existed.
+There was no way to quantify a bettors skill across their entire strategy, and more importantly, no way for me to legitimately prove my "ball knowledge" to my friends.
+Thus, "Ball Knowing Score (BKS)" was created.

-In its first iteration, it was a simple composite metric that balanced several distinct aspects of a users bet based on their importance, and generated a number from 1-10.
-Fast forward 3 months, and it has evolved into a complex algorithm that integrates these aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.
+In its first iteration, BKS was a simple composite metric that included wager, win/loss, bet type, and odds data, generating a number from 1-10.
+Fast forward 3 months, and it has evolved into a complex algorithm that integrates several additional aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.
+It serves as the nuclues of the WhoKnowsBall app.

-As this project progressed and my technical knowledge expanded, I was able to execute something in ~3 months that previously would have taken years.
-I wrote the PRD and designed the vision, architecture, database schema, and UI for the app, drinking from the technical firehose as I went.
-Once completed, I employed two critical tools that enabled this build: Claude Opus 4.5 and Claude Code.
+I wrote the PRD and designed the vision, architecture, database schema, and UI.
+Once I was confident I had a legitimate plan for the MVP, I began building, teaching myself new concepts + skills through painstaking trial and error.
+I eventually was able to ship something in ~3 months that would have previously taken me years.

+Two tools made this possible: Claude Code and Claude Opus 4.5.

-**I utilized Claude Opus 4.5 as my Associate Product Manager:**
+**Claude Opus 4.5: Associate Product Manager:**
-- Organined, planned, and structured tasks to be deployed with Claude Code
+- Organized, planned, and structured tasks to be deployed with Claude Code
-- Generated detailed prompts using the Master-Clone Architecture, employing task mode + sub agents to speed up production and iterate quickly
+- Generated detailed prompts using the Master-Clone Architecture (task mode + sub agents)
-- Assisted with QA and translating errors into actionable steps
+- Assisted with QA and translated errors into actionable fixes
-- Soothed my frustration when I repeatedly (accidentally) hit shift + enter to start a new line in claude code, instead of \ + enter
+- Soothed my frustration when I repeatedly (accidentally) hit 'Shift+Enter' instead of '\+Enter' to start a new line in Claude Code

-**I utilized Claude Code as my full-stack engineer:**
+**Claude Code: Full-Stack Engineer:**
-- Built full-stack app infra, using task mode + sub agents via MCA to generate production ready code
+- Built full-stack infrastructure using MCA prompts with task mode + sub-agents
-- Integrated multiple external APIs
+- Integrated external APIs (The Odds API, API-Sports, Supabase)
-- Built parlay validation engine
+- Built parlay validation engine with sportsbook-style rules
-- Implemented BKS algorithm
+- Implemented the BKS algorithm
-- Generated and updated shared context docs for frontend + backend production, ensuring consistency across sub-agents
+- Maintained shared context docs across frontend and backend for sub-agent consistency

 ### My Process